D.A. Davidson & Co.

 Headquartered in Great Falls, Montana, D.A.
 Davidson & Co. is a registered broker-dealer and investment advisor that traces its roots back to 1935.
 Over the years, it has expanded by acquiring and merging with other companies, most recently with Wells Nelson & Associates in 2019.

-Today, the firm manages more than $27 billion in assets and employs hundreds of advisors operating out of dozens of branches across the country.
+Today, the firm manages nearly $24 billion in assets and employs hundreds of advisors operating out of dozens of branches across the country.
 D.A.
 Davidson's financial advisors specialize in working with plan sponsors of qualified retirement plans and providing individuals with financial planning services and portfolio management programs.

 D.A.
 Davidson & Co.
 Background